Russian engineers tackle problems with MLM/Nauka module

 All things considered, the remaining extra tanks from the FGB-2 project could have provided a lifeline for the beleaguered MLM module.
 That’s is, of course, if they were not plagued with the same contamination problem, which was a million-dollar question.

-However by the end of March, it was confirmed that, indeed, the extra tanks had been contaminated as well.
-As a result, on April 1, the MLM project managers made a decision to default back to the use of six original tanks, which would have to be opened up in order to be cleaned before being restored.
-The cylindrical metal vessel of each tank was expected to be cut open along its longitudal axis to give engineers the access to its flexible bellows inside.
+As a result, on April 1, the MLM project managers made a decision to default back to the use of six original tanks, which would have to be opened up in order to be cleaned and then restored.
+The cylindrical metal vessel of each tank was expected to be cut open along its longitudinal axis to give engineers the access to its flexible bellows inside.
 Resembling a harmonica, the bellows are used to force the propellant toward the engines with pressurized gas supplied on its opposite side.
 The most difficult part of the job would be a thorough cleaning of all the crevices in the internal cavity of the bellows.

-The MLM repair team planned to limit the cutting of the tank to its metal vessel structure, which is not in contact with propellant.
-It will make it possible to extend the flexible internal bladder of the bellows to its full length.
-With the bellows in its unfurled position, the repair team will be able to thoroughly wash the contaminating metallic dust off its internal cavity.
+The MLM repair team initially planned to limit the cutting of the tanks to its metal vessel structure, which is not in contact with propellant.
+It could make it possible to extend the flexible internal bladder of the bellows to its full length.
+With the bellows in its unfurled position, the repair team hoped to be able to thoroughly wash the contaminating metallic dust off its internal cavity.

-If the plan works, there will be no need to cut the flexible membrane of the bellows, which will contain the propellant, or the bulkhead of the tank, which holds it.
+If the plan worked, there would be no need to cut the flexible membrane of the bellows, containing the propellant, or the bulkhead of the tank, which holds it.

-As a result, it should be possible to conduct the thorough washing of the bellows without breaching the structural integrity of the hermetically sealed propellant-containing vessel.
+As a result, it would be possible to conduct the thorough washing of the bellows without breaching the structural integrity of the hermetically sealed propellant-containing vessel.

-Of course, in the complex and interdependent world of space technology, nobody can tell right now how long would it take to repair all six tanks, re-assemble the module once again or when it could launch, but it is probably safe to speculate that at least a year would have to be added to the current launch date.
+Of course, in the complex and interdependent world of space technology, nobody could tell at the time how long would it take to repair all six tanks, re-assemble the MLM module once again or when it could launch, but it was safe to speculate that at least a year would have to be added to the regular schedule.

-In the meantime, the problems plaguing the MLM also block the path to orbit for the long-completed Prichal Node Module, UM, (prichal is Russian for "pier") and for the new-generation Science and Power Module, NEM.
-Not to mention, the ISS itself is not getting younger with its retirement projected between 2024 and 2028.
+In the meantime, the problems plaguing the MLM also blocked the path to orbit for the long-completed Prichal Node Module, UM, (prichal is Russian for "pier") and for the new-generation Science and Power Module, NEM.
+Not to mention, the ISS itself was not getting younger with its retirement projected between 2024 and 2028.

 In parallel with the work on the tanks, specialists will proceed with the assembly of the propulsion system, which includes newly manufactured components, experts said.